 - A program that does not meet one of the established categories (A – H above) may be considered an IRA if the program is a primary component of a class in which residential academic credit is earned and is closely related to and/or in support of the classroom study of students.

-IRA Funds cannot be used for: equipment used exclusively for classroom instruction; hospitality expenses that exceed 25% of the program's funding; promotional items and gifts that honor, thank, or congratulate an individual or group; faculty and professional staff salaries; capital projects (building, remodeling, etc.); any activities not included in the original funding proposal; travel costs for faculty and staff; tuition and course fees; grant in aid (scholarships, stipends, grants, etc.) retroactive funding (without consent of the SFAC).
+Annually funded programs cannot use IRA funds for: equipment used exclusively for classroom instruction; hospitality expenses that exceed 25% of the program's funding; promotional items and gifts that honor, thank, or congratulate an individual or group; faculty and professional staff salaries; capital projects (building, remodeling, etc.); any activities not included in the original funding proposal; travel costs for faculty and staff; tuition and course fees; grant in aid (scholarships, stipends, grants, etc.) retroactive funding (without consent of the SFAC).

 Questions?
 Please email IRA staff at email@example.com.